Fitness Volt

 Photo via Instagram @iriskyle

 Size like that, does not come without training hard.
-Kyle is regularly putting in hard work in the gym, leading her to a long-lasting career.
-However, she has been known for being able to hit a 375lb bench press.
+Kyle was regularly putting in hard work in the gym, leading her to a long-lasting career.
+However, she was also known for being able to hit a 375-pound bench press.
 This alone, is almost beyond comprehension, but she made it look easy.

 Debi Laszewski